History of tattooing: Haudenosaunee Confederation

 The people of the Haudenosaunee Confederation historically used tattooing in connection to war.
 A tradition for many young men was to go on a journey into the wilderness, fast from eating any food, and discover who their personal manitou was.
 Scholars explain that this process of discovery likely included dreams and visions that would bring a specific manitou to the forefront for each young man to have.
 The manitou became an important element of protection during warfare and many boys tattooed their manitou onto their body to symbolize cultural significance of the manitou to their lives.
 As they showed success in warfare, male warriors had more tattoos, some even keeping score of all the kills they had made.
 Some warriors had tattoos on their faces that tallied how many people they had scalped in their lifetime.

 Central America

 A Spanish expedition led by Gonzalo de Badajoz in 1515 across what is today Panama ran into a village where prisoners from other tribes had been marked with tattoos.

+East Asia

+China

+Cemeteries throughout the Tarim Basin (Xinjiang of western China) including the sites of Qäwrighul, Yanghai, Shengjindian, Zaghunluq, and Qizilchoqa have revealed several tattooed mummies with Western Asian/Indo-European physical traits and cultural materials.
+These date from between 2100 and 550 BCE.

+In ancient China, tattoos were considered a barbaric practice associated with the Yue peoples of southeastern and southern China.
+Tattoos were often referred to in literature depicting bandits and folk heroes.
+As late as the Qing dynasty, it was common practice to tattoo characters such as 囚 ("Prisoner") on convicted criminals' faces.
+Although relatively rare during most periods of Chinese history, slaves were also sometimes marked to display ownership.

+However, tattoos seem to have remained a part of southern culture.
+Marco Polo wrote of Quanzhou, "Many come hither from Upper India to have their bodies painted with the needle in the way we have elsewhere described, there being many adepts at this craft in the city".
+At least three of the main characters – Lu Zhishen, Shi Jin (史進), and Yan Ching (燕青) – in the classic novel Water Margin are described as having tattoos covering nearly all of their bodies.
+Wu Song was sentenced to a facial tattoo describing his crime after killing Xi Menqing (西門慶) to avenge his brother.
+In addition, Chinese legend claimed the mother of Yue Fei (a famous Song general) tattooed the words "Repay the Country with Pure Loyalty" (精忠報國, jing zhong bao guo) down her son's back before he left to join the army.